k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - TDM 7.5.3 added a creation of the TDM PostgreSQL DB:

   - Creates the TDMDB database.
-  - Drops and creates the TDM DB tables, sequences, views and functions.
+  - Drops and recreates the TDM DB tables, sequences, views and functions.

-  Note: **you must set the POSTGRESQL_ADMIN interface to be inactive to avoid the recreation of the TDM DB** by the TDM deploy flow.
+  Note: **you must set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active to create the  TDM DB** by the TDM deploy flow.

 Edit the **deploy.flow** of the TDM LU before the TDM deployment: